ChrisCoffey/Articles/content/posts/my_readme.md

   - Shipping code and not keeping an eye on how it performs in production
   - Delivering work based on someone's spec, even if that spec doesn't make sense for the task at hand
   - Waiting for others to feed you designs, requirements etc... instead of reaching out and pulling in the information you need.
 Be a driver.
 - Worrying about "covering your ass" at the expense of moving the business forward
   - Sending me DMs about work that could easily be public
   - Waiting for my approval on a decision that's easily reversible

 ### <a id="operating"></a> How do I work? ###
 I want to understand how the Engineering system is operating - both inside the org and how we interact with the company.
-But I don't want to be involved in all the details.
+But I can't be involved in all the details.
 That's your job, and I trust you to do it well.
 I will either put systems in place that provide visibility into the system or ask you to do so.
 I'll then use these systems to understand how things are going.

 In general, I prefer you to push information you think I should know to me rather than relying on me to ask.
-Yes, my calendar gets packed, but don't let that stop you from sharing a Notion doc or Slack thread recap you think I should know about.
+Yes, my calendar gets packed, but don't let that stop you from sharing a Notion doc or Slack thread recap on topics you think I should know about.
 If I don't think it's important, I'll ask you not to share things like that in the future.

 I am a firm believer in using 1:1s to ensure you have time with me each week.
-This is your time, and I expect you to use it wisely.
+This is your time, and I want you to use it wisely.
 I may bring a few topics to the conversation, but the first question I'll ask you is always "what's on your mind?".
 I'll frequently ask for your feedback as well.
 Please come prepared.

 I try not to buffer up feedback until our 1:1, and will typically drop you a note immediately after I see something feedback worthy.
 However, during our 1:1s I may bring up events from the week and provide more in-depth feedback as well.

 In short, you'll find that I:
 - Take a "systems" approach to the organization
 - Expect continuous improvement from you and the org
-- Believe people > process, but invest heavily in both
+- Believe people > process, but invest in both
 - Trust you to do your best work independently (I don't want to micromanage your work)
 - Consider feedback essential for everyone in the org